codemaker1023/Memori/README.md

 ## What is Memori

 Memori uses structured entity extraction, relationship mapping, and SQL-based retrieval to create transparent, portable, and queryable AI memory.
-Memomi uses multiple agents working together to intelligently promote essential long-term memories to short-term storage for faster context injection.
+Memori uses multiple agents working together to intelligently promote essential long-term memories to short-term storage for faster context injection.

 With a single line of code `memori.enable()` any LLM gains the ability to remember conversations, learn from interactions, and maintain context across sessions.
 The entire memory system is stored in a standard SQLite database (or PostgreSQL/MySQL for enterprise deployments), making it fully portable, auditable, and owned by the user.